Miscellaneous

 With my script, which could run on most programmable calculators of the time, it was easy to generate a new social security number, which was then memorized, before the bus trip.
 Many used their regular birthdate and only replaced the last four control digits with the new "valid" digits.
 When inspectors showed up, all the travellers had to do was to tell them that they did not have any identification and then provide an arbitrary name along with the memorized "social security number".
 Only after the inspectors' shift did they discover that the name and social security number did not match, so no penalty fee could be sent to the cheater.

 For a while, so many people used this method that it was mentioned in one of the local newspapers.
-Eventually, the inspectors changed their strategy, and my contribution to society, which I, with youthful enthusiasm, called Free Public Transportation for Students and Others in Need, stopped working.
+Eventually, the inspectors changed their approach, and my contribution to society, which I, with youthful enthusiasm, called Free Public Transportation for Students and Others in Need, stopped working.

 In the early 1990s, I developed a small forgotten strategy game.
 I was also commissioned to build drivers for various printers and other external devices that often suffered from compatibility issues at the time.
 It didn't pay much, but I learned a lot from it.

 Then I took a few years off from all modern technology, and in the spring of 1994, I settled in a cabin without electricity.
 I installed a small local power plant consisting of a truck battery and a gasoline-powered generator for charging, backup, and various vacuum and construction projects.
-With gas-powered appliances in the kitchen (and a 12V battery for lights, TV, and radio), daily life worked reasonably well.
+With gas-powered appliances in the kitchen (and a 12V battery for lights, TV, and radio), daily life functioned reasonably well.
 During this period, I focused on music and poetry, as well as the mathematics courses I took at Aarhus University, and at the same time, I reflected a lot on concepts such as informatics and cybernetics.
 I realized that I needed a lot more theory before I could even choose what I wanted to do.

 In the fall of 1996, I changed university and moved to Gothenburg (Sweden).
 That's when I completely left behind the self-taught methods and pragmatic approaches that had previously characterized my work.
 Instead, I became interested in computer science problems, and in the summer of 1998, I started theoretical studies in numerical methods, algorithms, and other topics relevant to systematization.
 At the same time, I studied physics and more mathematics.
-During this period, I primarily programmed in C, C++, Fortran, MATLAB, and Mathematica, but Visual Basic and Prolog also appeared in the workflow sometimes.
+During this period, I primarily programmed in C, C++, Fortran, MATLAB, and Mathematica, but Visual Basic also appeared in the workflow sometimes.

 I never completed any program at the university.
-Instead, I took independent courses and chose my direction solely based on interest, more or less randomly and without a goal.
-At the same time, I started working part-time at a company with technical development as a business area.
+Instead, I took independent courses and chose my path solely based on interest, more or less randomly and without a clear goal.
+At the same time, I started working part-time at a company with technical development as a core business area.
 It gave me good experience in translating theory into practice.
 Among other things, I was involved in the construction of the prototype for a medical device for detecting skin cancer.

 Just before the spring term of 2001, one of my teachers completed his dissertation and left the school for a new job.
 As a result, I was assigned the responsibility of teaching two evening courses on hardware programming in the field of physical measurement technology.
 This was my very first teaching assignment ever, and I remember spending several intense weeks at Chalmers' library digging through the entire C99 standard.